Get free at-home

 state funding rate is paid by the employer to cover the cost of an active

 The employer contribution is the amount state agencies pay for each active fulltime employee based on the state funding rate.

 The employer contribution can be broken down into an equation: the state funding rate x number of active employees

 The employee premium is the amount the SEIB establishes for employees and

-This can be reduced by participating in the wellness program ($25 discount per participant per month)
+This can be reduced by participating in the the ACHIEVE Wellness program (up to $50 in monthly premium discounts)

-and refraining from using tobacco products ($60 discount per member per month), which brings the total
+and refraining from using tobacco products ($60 monthly premium discount), which brings the total

 single employee premium to $30 per month when all of the discounts are applied.
 For a complete listing